manavmanocha/comprodls-sdk/README.md

 # comproDLS SDK for Javascript
+The official comproDLS SDK for JavaScript, available for browsers and Node.js backends.

 Get started quickly using comproDLS APIs with comproDLS SDK for Javascript.
 The SDK helps take the complexity out of coding by providing JavaScript objects and functions for using comproDLS services.